go-delve/delve/Documentation/usage/dlv_trace.md

       --ebpf            Trace using eBPF (experimental).
   -e, --exec string     Binary file to exec and trace.
   -h, --help            help for trace
-      --output string   Output path for the binary. (default "debug") -p, --pid int         Pid to attach to.
+      --output string   Output path for the binary.
+  -p, --pid int         Pid to attach to.
   -s, --stack int       Show stack trace with given depth.
 (Ignored with --ebpf) -t, --test            Trace a test binary.